 Sightseeing by walk

 Start by walking through the Old and New Town, in here for centuries was concentrated life of Warsaw.
-If you have time visit the Royal Castle, on Sundays admission is free.
+If you have time visit the Royal Castle, on Wednesday’s admission is free.

 Then stroll around Krakowskie Przedmieście Street and Nowy Świat Street, on the way visit the Tomb of the Unknown Soldier located on Pilsudski Square.

-* Zachęta National Art Gallery – every Thusday free etrance
+Zachęta National Art Gallery – every Thursday free entrance

-* POLIN – Museum of history of Polish Jews, every Thursday free etrance
+POLIN – Museum of history of Polish Jews – every Thursday free entrance

 Fall in love with żurek, dumplings or duck in beetroots